AntoinePrv/personal-page/content/post/1-why-conda.md

 For instance scikit-learn also depends on NumPy and SciPy depnds on some the same shared libraries as NumPy.

-Fortunaltely, we do not need to know all of this.
+Fortunately, we do not need to know all of this.
 We use scikit-learn out of the box and it works great!
 With Conda, the fact that one can upload package of any kind means developper can depend directly on shared libraries such as BLAS.